 Some CDNs support splitting requests into multiple range requests, this must not be enabled for requests to Origin, as it will cause unnecessary extra CPU load and storage I/O as the Origin still has to produce the entire segment.

 Origin does not support push based transfer of content to CDNs.
-In general, we do not recommended this approach either, as it may be unclear what content needs to be pushed and your content's footprint on the CDN might become very large and costly, especially for VOD use cases.
+In general, we do not recommended this approach either, as it may be unclear what content needs to be pushed and your content's footprint on the CDN might become very large, especially for VOD use cases.
 However, if you do want to take this approach you can do so for VOD using Unified Packager instead of Origin.

 The only actual must fix in the following scenario's is Decrease upstream traffic.
 The other scenario's might or might not apply to your setup.